 Wet-blending is also useful with a dry palette.

 As mentioned above, when you want to paint fast, then you need a dry palette.
 Dry brushing is one of the fastest ways to get highlights on a miniature.
 The technique pulls out details quick (see example here).

 Finally, a popular painting technique that you want a dry palette for is two brush blending (aka 2BB).
-By the way, 2BB is one of the main reasons miniature painters lick their brushes.
+2BB is one of the main reasons miniature painters lick their brushes.

 Aside from using thinned media, you can perform most of these different techniques with a wet-palette.
-But, a dry palette is a cleaner, more effective, and easier way to approach these methods.
+But, a dry palette is a cleaner, more effective, and easier way to approach these advanced painting methods.

-If you care about the environment. then there’s an argument we can make about how a dry palette is more sustainable than a wet palette.
+If you care about the environment. then there’s an argument that a dry palette is more sustainable than a wet palette.

 A wet-palette, on the other hand, requires a constant trashing of both the working surface, e.g., paper membrane, and the sponge.
 A wet palette also requires you to refresh the water and clean out the sponge on a regular basis.
-To do this, you may need to use a detergent or other cleaning solutions that could have unfriendly environmental implications.
+To do this, you may need to use a detergent or other cleaning solution that could have unfriendly environmental effect.